hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 Playhead
 --------

-The Playhead is the blue vertical line with the current frame number at the top.
+The Playhead is the blue vertical line with the current time at the top.
 It can be moved in the following ways:

 * Jump or scrub: click or drag :kbd:`LMB` in the scrubbing area at the top of the timeline.